Skip to main content

 Option 1: Deemed Rehabilitation (if eligible)

-If your UK conviction maps to a Canadian offence with less than a 10-year maximum (non-serious criminality), you committed only one offence, and 10+ years have passed since your sentence was fully completed, you may be deemed rehabilitated under IRPR s.18(2).
-No application or fee required — but carry your court records.
+If your UK conviction maps to a Canadian offence with a maximum of less than 10 years (non-serious criminality), you have only one such offence, and at least 10 years have passed since you fully completed your sentence (including any fine, probation and driving ban), you may be deemed rehabilitated under IRPR s.18.
+This is automatic by operation of law, so there is no application and no fee.
+Deemed rehabilitation does NOT apply to serious criminality, no matter how much time has passed.
+Because an officer still verifies the dates and the offence, it is wise to carry your court and sentencing records.
 See the Deemed Rehabilitation guide for full details.

 Option 2: Temporary Resident Permit (TRP)